pip-services/pip-services-docs/content/en/net/commons/convert/decimal_converter.md

 ### Description

-The DecimalConverter class can be used to convert objects to decimals.
+The DecimalConverter class can be used to convert objects to decimals according to the following rules:

+- Strings are converted to double values

+- DateTime: total number of milliseconds since unix epoсh

+- Boolean: 1 for true and 0 for false

 ### Static methods